 Lots of blogs that pay, don’t really pay all that much.
 If you are just starting out, and looking for bylines or experience, you might be okay with making $25 a post.
 However, most writers are worth more than that.
-The following blogs that pay, have a minimum pay out of $75.
+The following blogs that pay, have a minimum pay out of $75 per post.
 Several of them pay more.
-A few have a starting base that is less than $75, however the smaller number is the bottom of a range that goes to or above $75.
-Start making money blogging today by freelance writing for these top blogs that pay.
+A few have a starting base that is less than $75, however the smaller number is the bottom of a range that goes to, or above, $75.
+Start making money blogging today by freelance writing for these top sites that pay for blogging.

 Paid Blogging Jobs and Writing Job Boards